asenpetrov/AsenPetrov/README.md

 Here is some information about me:

-- 🔭 I’m currently working as an ITOM technical consultant.
+- 🔭 I’m currently working as a ServiceNow ITOM technical consultant.
 - 🌱 I’m currently learning C# and JavaScript programming languages.
 - 📫 You can see some of my work in my folders C# Operations and JavaScript Operations, more to follow soon.
 -